-4. Distribution Courses: No more than one transfer course credit may be used per distribution area to meet the requirement.
-With respect to this requirement, credit earned in approved off-campus study or by Wabash examination will be counted as Wabash course credit.

-a.
-One course in Language Studies- Each student must complete one course credit in Language Studies from the following list: Rhetoric 101, 143, 145, 201, 220, 387; English 150, 121, 122, 201, 202, 212, 213, 221, 290, 410, 411, 412, 413; Spanish 376 (if taught as a linguistics course).
+- 4. Distribution Courses No more than one transfer course credit may be used per distribution area to meet the requirement.
+With respect to this requirement, credit earned in approved off-campus study or by Wabash examination will be counted as Wabash course credit. - a.
+One course in Language Studies-Each student must complete one course credit from the following list: Rhetoric 101, 143, 145, 201, 220, 387; English 150, 121, 122, 123, 201, 212, 213, 221, 387, 390, 410, 411, 412, 413. - b.

-b.
 Three courses in Literature and Fine Arts-This group includes courses in Art, Music, and Theater, as well as courses in literature offered by the Classics, Modern Languages, English, and Rhetoric departments.
-The work must be done in at least two departments (See the course descriptions of these departments for lists of courses that satisfy this requirement).
+The work must be done in at least two departments (See the course descriptions of these departments for lists of courses that satisfy this requirement). - c.

-c.
 Three courses in Behavioral Science-Economics, Political Science, Psychology.
 The courses must be taken in at least two departments.
-Division III 252 does NOT count toward this requirement.
+Division III 252 does NOT count toward this requirement. - d.

-d.
 Three courses in Natural Science and Mathematics-Biology, Chemistry, Computer Science, Mathematics, Physics.
 These courses must be taken in at least two departments.
-At least two of these course credits must be in a laboratory science, normally any two of the following: Biology 101, 111, 178 (neither 101 nor 178 can be taken as a second course if Biology 111 is taken as the first course), 112; Physics 101, 102, 105, 111, 112, 113; Chemistry 101 or 111, 211, and 221.
+At least two of these course credits must be in a laboratory science, normally any two of the following: Biology 101, 111, 112; Physics 101, 102, 111, 112, 113; Chemistry 101 or 111, 221, 231, and 241.
 The two lab courses need not be taken in the same department.
-Mathematics 003 and 010 do not count toward distribution.
+Mathematics 003 does not count toward distribution.
 Computer Science 111 does not count towards the laboratory science requirement.

 Students planning to take advanced work in the biological sciences should take Biology 111, 112 in the freshman year.
 Students planning to take advanced work in physics should take Physics 111, 113 in the freshman year.
-Students planning to take advanced work in chemistry should take Chemistry 111 and 211 in the freshman year.
+Students planning to take advanced work in chemistry should take Chemistry 111, 231, 241 in the freshman year.